Glossary of Woodland Terms

 The traditional tool for cutting coppice.
 The basic design is a long straight blade with a hooked end.
 However there are many regional variations.
 Some have a secondary blade on the top edge.
 A long hook is particularly useful when riving hazel rods for hurdle making.

 A largely romanticised word for people who traditionally made turned chair parts in a woodland setting from green wood7.
 At the beginning of the twentieth centuary “a bodger received only 5s (25p) for each gross (144) of legs plus the appropriate number of stretchers(108).
 To earn a decent living wage of 12s.
 6d.
 (62p) per week meant they had to make a total of 756 turned parts.”
 (Hill 1994).
 The bodger would make the turned parts of the chair and sell them on to a dealer, but rarely finish the manufacture of the chair.
-This may be the origins of the modern use of the word, indicating an individual who never finishes a task properly.
+This may be the origin of the modern use of the word, indicating an individual who never finishes a task properly.

 A structure or device.
 See Cleaving Brake and Saving Brake.